 CFA Level I vs Level II vs Level III: How the Exams Differ

-The CFA Program consists of three sequential exam levels, each progressively more difficult and focused.
-Level I tests breadth of knowledge across 10 investment topics, Level II tests analytical application through item-set (vignette) questions, and Level III tests portfolio management and investment decision-making through a combination of item sets and constructed-response questions (CFA Institute).
+The CFA Program runs three sequential exam levels, each harder and more focused than the last.
+Level I tests breadth across 10 investment topics, Level II tests analytical application through item-set (vignette) questions, and Level III tests portfolio management and investment decision-making through a mix of item sets and constructed-response questions (CFA Institute).

 I passed all three CFA levels while working full-time as an actuary.
-Each level felt fundamentally different, not just harder, but testing different skills entirely.
+Each level felt like a different exam, not just a harder one.
+They test different skills.

 Format Comparison